AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/create-and-manage-teams/create-a-team.md

    ![Select Create new team.](assets/create-new-team-350x198.png)

-1. In the **New Team** box that displays, specify the following information:
+1. In the **New Team** box that displays, enter the following information:

    * **Team Name:** Type a name for the new team.
    * **Group**: If you want to assign the team to an associated group, start typing the name of the group, then select the name when it appears.